-There are two ways to explore innovate in research: using existing technologies in a forward manner, or going backward and doing preliminary research on the questions those technologies ask.
+There are two ways to explore innovate research: either by pushing existing technologies forward, or by looking backward to do preliminary research on the questions that those technologies ask.

-For example, how can a vehicle cross a hard terrain?
+For example, how can a vehicle cross hard terrain?

-The versatile truck (fig A: wheel as tyre) is an example of using existing technologies in a forward manner.
-Existing tyres are stacked together to create a hybrid truck/tractor/cart.
-At some point, it becomes an awkward stack of ideas that do not fit.
+One answer may be, with the versatile truck (fig A: Wheel as tire).
+This is an example of pushing known technologies forward.
+Already familiar tires are stacked together to create a hybrid tractor-truck.
+At some point, the result becomes an awkward stack of ideas that do not fit.

-The opposite is the “Amphirol” from 1966 (fig B: wheels a screw).
-It goes backwards and pauses to do preliminary research on the question of “what is a wheel?”.
-Because of this, the technology of the wheel is transmuted to a long screw that lets the machine move across any landscape.
+An alternative approach to answering this question results in the “Amphirol” from 1966 (fig B: Wheel as screw).
+This method looks backward to do preliminary research on the question: what is a wheel?
+As a result, the technology of the wheel is transmuted into a long screw that allows the machine to move across any landscape.

-In the first, the intellectual weight of existing technologies are used to to move ideas forward.
-At some point, the collective weight of these old ideas will weigh down the possibility of any new inventions.
+In the first approach, the intellectual weight of existing technologies is used to move ideas forward.
+At some point, the collective weight of the existing ideas will weigh down the possibility of any new inventions.

-In the second, it moves forward by thinking backwards.
-Preliminary research on the ideas behind existing technologies let one rethink fresh answers to questions that may be taken for granted.
+With the second method, progress is achieved by looking backward.
+Preliminary research on the ideas behind existing technologies allows one to rethink answers to questions that may be taken for granted.

-This second attitude is the approach we are trying to use for contemporary architecture and cities.
-We challenge ourselves not to take any idea for granted.
-To pause on what architecture is and do backward preliminary research on what a building is and could be.
+We attempt to apply the second method to contemporary architecture and urbanism.
+We challenge ourselves not to take any idea for granted, but to pause on what architecture is in order to do preliminary research on what a building can be.

 如何穿越未知地形，是一项很有意思的挑战。一种方式是通过技术的堆积，1931年制造的这款全地形车设计(fig A)，诞生虽早，却在这种思路上登峰造极。另一种方式则是通过回归原点，拿出重新设计’轮子'的勇气，而这就是1966年诞生的Amphiroll的迷人之处(fig B)。在审视当代的建筑与城市之后，通过对于重新定义的 ‘基础‘ 的积累，来产生深远的质变，这就是我们给予自己的新的冒险。